risan-g/fyp-production/diary.md

 #### Supervisor : Christos Dexiades

+_TERM 2_

+### [2025-12-30] tuesDAY

+- Queried the new 'reviews' table in Supabase.
+Handles both the reviews and ratings of an album.
+- Redone the rating and review components in website to accomade for the new reviews table.
+- Fixed profile pages components for new table and also fixed issue with the review and ratings count.

+### [2025-12-28] sunDAY

+- Created new Supaase Project.
+Restarting database/authentication side.
+- Created 'profiles' table that handles user authentication information.
+- Redone the authentication flow.
+Only email sign in possible now, removed confirm password, and also checks if username is available.
+- Added show password logic.
+- Users can now upload profile pic for their account and can change/delete it.
+Update in the nav bar as well.

+_TERM 1_

 ### [2025-12-12] friDAY

 - Finalised the draft for Section 3.1 (Scope of the Web) for the technical report; completed the full draft for Chapter 3.